 - Track changes

-Web Manuals plan for the future is to also support to import other file format, such as the various
+Web Manuals’ plan for the future is to also support import in other file formats, such as Adobe InDesign formats.

 This is a screenshot from the default headings of Word 2013.

 Note that these headings must be named exactly as Word defaults, Heading 1, Heading 2, etc. Otherwise they will be imported incorrectly.
 Since these heading names are included in the default styles for Word, it should not be difficult to find these heading style sheets.
 If the manuals are using other custom-made headings, please change all the heading instances to the corresponding headings that you see on the screenshot above.